anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/Module-03-organize-your-data-lake.md

 <hr>

 ### 2.5.
-Create zones
+Create zones with the lake

-#### 2.5.1. for the structured data assets
+#### 2.5.1.
+Create zones for the structured data assets

-We will create a zone each for raw, curated and consumption, for the structured data assets-
+We will create a zone each for raw, curated and data product, for the structured data assets, with discovery enabled.

-Raw:
+##### Raw Zone
 ```
 gcloud dataplex zones create ${DATA_RAW_ZONE_NM} \
 --lake=$LAKE_NM \